MahadevanMD/p4-hlir/README.md

     action to perform on the packet regardless of the values in the packet's header fields.

+    'condition' - This key is only present if the node is a condition node.
+Its value is a string representing the conditional expression in the P4 source code.
+This expression will have any
+    #define's replaced with their corresponding values, so may not
+    match the source code character for character.

 `edges` defines scheduling dependencies between nodes.
 The keys are tuples containing 2 strings, each a node name.
 The dependency is from